dormirj/synth1/README.md

 on my TODO list the next stop is to add different modes to the granulation control: choice between granular compressor, pitchshifter, reverberator and random sampler?

+also TODO: add some playability by either direct control of playing phrases with certain characteristics and/or controlling parameters of randomly generated sequences